(Growing Orchids and its other common variants at home)

 They are native to tropical and subtropical Asia, many Pacific islands, and Australia.

 Many are cultivated as ornamentals, and some are important in the floral industry.
 Dendrobiums are separated into two main groups, and they are the hard-cane and the soft-cane.
 Many are cultivated as ornamentals, and some are important in the floral industry.
+Check also Ornamental Cactus Plants Indoors for other ideas in growing ornamental plants indoors.

 They are sometimes called the dancing lady orchids, oncidiums offer lots of colorful smallish flowers in clusters of 50 or more and they commonly appear in shades of yellow, purple, red, pink, and white, often with flamboyant, contrasting markings.